setrar/MALIS/projects/proj1/README.md

 2. predict – with the necessary steps to predict the labels y of a group of samples X.
 3. minkowski_dist – which implements the Minkowski distance as seen during the first lecture.

+Make sure you debug your code, to verify that it works accordingly.
+You may consider comparing it against scikit-learns implementation for validation.

 - [ ] Task 2.

 ## Part II – The curse of dimensionality: